 About 20 % of Polymyalgia rheumatica (PMR) cases can be associated with giant cell arteritis/temporal arteritis.

 If you develop headaches over the temporal areas, you never had a history of headaches, or these headaches are different from what you had in the past, you should be evaluated IMMEDIATELY.
 If you have jaw pain, vision changes, like blurry vision, spots on your vision or a short period of losing vision, you should immediately go to the ER emergency room.

 These could be signs of Giant Cell Arteritis.

-Giant cell arteritis is an emergency, and if is not addressed immediately, you may lose your vision or end up with a stroke.
+Giant cell arteritis is an emergency, and if is not addressed immediately, you may lose your vision or have a stroke.
 Do not wait to be seen by your primary care physician or referred to a neurologist or ophthalmologist.
 You should go immediately.